Gold240sx/Avi-Fishing-Book/Notes.md

 # Features
 ### Controls
 1. Add up / down (tap per slide) hold for scroll.
+2. Realized that the Audioplayer controls wouldnt be accessible to cursor-less devices.
+Should add a way to control via touch.
+(Settings in the project options maybe and a popup-in-app modal to change on the fly.)

 ### Map
 1. Add a Map of the existing slides.
 Open Map on "M" keypress